Stars1233/RLVE/README.md

 ## RLVE on Tinker
 First run `cd tinker-cookbook` to enter the directory, and then check out the [README](tinker-cookbook/tinker_cookbook/recipes/rlve/README.md) for details on installation and usage of RLVE recipe.

+**This Tinker-based implementation also shows how RLVE can be incorporated without changes to the main training loop of your RL framework.**